It seems you are offline. Please check your connection and try again.

 When a burner or VoIP makes sense

-There are real cases where buying a SIM is the right call rather than a virtual line:
+There are real cases where buying a SIM is the right call rather than a virtual number:

 Long stay